starlys/RetroDRY/documentation/2server.md

 -   Use these annotations on columns, defined by RetroDRY

     -   Key - used to indicate the column is the primary key, and whether the database or the client supplies the value

+    -   SqlTableName(Tablename) - only necessary if the column is from a table that does not match the default table name

+    -   SqlColumnName(Colname) - allows you to use a field name that is different from the SQL column name

     -   WireType - Normally you can omit this, and the framework will use the declared field type.
 In two cases you need to specify the type:
         -   (1) If it is a DateTime, the framework will assume it is date only; if you want time to be included, specify WireType(Constants.TYPE\_DATETIME) or WireType(Constants.TYPE\_NDATETIME)